Battalion: NATO

+General history

+In the 16th and 17th centuries, a battalion represented a mass of 3,000–4,000 men, was divided into 15–20 companies, and (since the superstition of the time required odd numbers) was built so as to have 59 ranks in depth and 51 men at the front; while a pikemen, or spearmen, placed in the middle, were surrounded by three ranks of musketeers, other musketeers were located in separate, small quadrangles at the corners of a battalion and were often used as skirmishers (see also Pike and shot).
+Russia had a gulyay-gorod for a while, an analogue of Pike and shot.
+The increased effectiveness of artillery fire led to the use of a shallower formation and to the division of these large masses into several battalions.
+Large cavalry regiments (of 10 squadrons) also began to be divided into 2 battalions.

 British Army

-The term battalion is used in the British Army Infantry and some corps including the Royal Electrical and Mechanical Engineers, and Intelligence Corps.
+The term battalion is used in the British Army Infantry and some corps including the Royal Electrical and Mechanical Engineers and Intelligence Corps.
 It was formerly used in the Royal Engineers (before they switched to regiments), and was also used in the now defunct Royal Army Ordnance Corps and Royal Pioneer Corps.
 Other corps usually use the term "regiment" instead.

 An infantry battalion is numbered ordinarily within its regiment (e.g., 1st Battalion, The Rifles, usually referred to as 1 Rifles).
 It normally has a headquarters company, support company, and three rifle companies (usually, but not always, A, B and C companies).
 Each company is commanded by a major, the officer commanding (OC), with a captain or senior lieutenant as second-in-command (2IC).
 The HQ company contains signals, quartermaster, catering, intelligence, administration, pay, training, operations and medical elements.
 The support company usually contains anti-tank, machine gun, mortar, pioneer and reconnaissance platoons.
 Mechanised units usually have an attached light aid detachment (LAD) of the Royal Electrical and Mechanical Engineers (REME) to perform field repairs on vehicles and equipment.
 A British battalion in theatre during World War II had around 845 men; as of 2012, a British battalion had around 650 soldiers.
 With successive rounds of cutbacks after the war, many infantry regiments were reduced to a single battalion (others were amalgamated to form large regiments that maintained multiple battalions, e.g., the Royal Anglian Regiment).

 Important figures in a battalion headquarters include: